cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 ## Package Management

-We use [`pnpm`](https://pnpm.io/motivation) for node package management (but don't worry, if you use an npm or yarn command by mistake there are fail-safes in place to save you from messing up).
+We use [`pnpm`](https://pnpm.io/motivation) for node package management (f you use npm or yarn by mistake, no worries, there are fail-safes in place to save you from breaking something).

 >Tip: Check out [`ni`](https://github.com/antfu/ni) to never think again about which package manager to use in which repo.